 "It can go down to zero." you hear the phrase so often now.

-it is an obvious fact that i am just now facing up to. it is also a fact incredibly easy to forget (anything), even for the skeptics. last week, a colleague of Bames argued that ?????? might be overvalued by "at least" 70 percent. i said that then their worst-case scenario was far too optimistic. i was right. but did i think that it could go down 96 percent?
-100 percent?
+It is an obvious fact that i am just now facing up to. it is also a fact incredibly easy to forget (if anything), even for the skeptics. last week, a colleague of Bames argued that ?????? might be overvalued by "at least" 70 percent.
+Well, their worst-case scenario was far too optimistic.

 I don't pretend to have been any more prescient than anybody else about this.
 In fact, i was not (for a long time i thought of myself as a skeptic).
 Hasty conclusions are always debatable, verily.
 But zero?